SaqSaq815/Unix-Online-Server/INSTALL.md

       - `$ ssh-keygen -b 4096` running this command will create your rsa key.
 The `-b 4096` indicates the size.
 Then enter to confirm the default location.
       - Use `cat ~/.ssh/id_rsa.pub` to check your public key.
       - Copy its content to digital ocean ssh authentication.

       - Use this key when you connect to the remote server.
     - Mac
       - To generate your ssh key on Mac follow this [link][ssh-mac].
 It is very similar to linux.
     - Windows
       - To generate your ssh key on windows platform you have to use PuTTY.
 Check [this][PuTTY] for installation guide
+- NOTE: you are going to need this key later for github.
 ## Connecting to the remote server
 - Connect to the server using the provided ip address
   - On windows,